A Look at Recent Proposals to Control Drug Spending by Medicare and its Beneficiaries

 Eliminate Cost Sharing for Generics for LOW-INCOME SUBSIDY ENROLLEES

-Under a proposal in the Administration’s FY 2020 budget, cost sharing for generic drugs for Part D LIS enrollees, including for biosimilars and preferred multisource drugs, would be eliminated, beginning in 2020.
+Under a provision in H.R.
+3, cost sharing for generic drugs, including multiple source drugs, would be eliminated for Part D LIS enrollees, beginning plan year 2021.
+A proposal in the Administration’s FY 2020 budget would also eliminate cost sharing for generic drugs for Part D LIS enrollees, including for preferred multisource drugs and biosimilars, beginning in 2020.
 A similar proposal was recently introduced in Congress by Representative Joe Cunningham (D-SC1), and MedPAC recommended a similar change in 2016.

 For FY 2020, CBO estimates that eliminating cost sharing for generic drugs would increase federal spending by $23 billion over 10 years.
 By contrast, the Trump Administration estimates this proposal would reduce federal spending by $930 million over 10 years.
 CBO’s estimate suggests that higher spending could result from reducing LIS cost sharing for generic drugs, including for relatively expensive biosimilars, which could, in turn, lead to higher utilization of these drugs and, as a result, higher Medicare payments to plans on behalf of LIS enrollees.
 However, the Administration’s estimate suggests that eliminating cost sharing for generics and biosimilars may cause LIS enrollees to substitute generics for brands, which would reduce the amount of Medicare cost-sharing subsidies for LIS enrollees.